 - Add the flour, a little at a time, and mix well.

-- Wrap up the dough into a ball or disk in plastic wrap and chill in refrigerator for 30 minutes.
+- Wrap up the dough into a ball and chill in refrigerator for 30 minutes.

 - Preheat oven at 350 degrees.

-- Once the cookies have been in the refrigerator for 30 minutes, remove and working with your hands, roll the dough into balls about 1 inch.
-If the dough feels dry to the touch, gently work it in your hands for a moment and it will become moist again.
+- Once the cookies have been in the refrigerator for 30 minutes, remove and working with your hands, roll the dough into 1 inch balls.
+If the dough feels dry to the touch, gently work it in your hands for a moment and it will warm up and soften.

 - Place balls on cookie sheet and with your thumb, press a little indentation into the center being careful to not push all the way through.

-- Add about 1/2 tsp-1 tsp of cranberry compote to the center of each cookie.
+- Add about ½ – 1 tsp of cranberry compote to the center of each cookie.

 - Bake for 13-15 minutes or until slightly brown.
 Don't overbake.